-The Natural and Mathematical Sciences announce the 2018 research forum for undergraduate students majoring in or conducting research in Actuarial Science, Astronomy and Astrophysics, Biochemistry, Biology, Chemistry, Computer and Information Science, Data Analytics, Evolution and Ecology, Earth Sciences, Mathematics, Microbiology, Molecular Genetics, Physics, and Zoology.
+The Natural and Mathematical Sciences announce the 2019 research forum for undergraduate students majoring in or conducting research in Actuarial Science, Astronomy and Astrophysics, Biochemistry, Biology, Chemistry, Computer and Information Science, Data Analytics, Earth Sciences, Evolution and Ecology, Integrated Math/English, Mathematics, Microbiology, Molecular Genetics, Physics, Statistics, and Zoology.

 The Undergraduate Research Forum will be held, Monday, April 8, 2019, 2–5 pm, in the atrium of the Physics Research Building, 191 W. Woodruff Avenue.
 All students interested in undergraduate research in math and science are welcome to attend, and do not need to register unless they plan to present their research.

 Undergraduate Research Forum schedule:

 2:00 – 4:00 pm Poster viewing & judging

 The forum will provide students the opportunity to present their research to their peers and their professors, polish their presentation skills, and prepare for other research presentations.